gregogolla/investrak-iicdocs/admin-modules/finance-accounts.md

 ![alt text](../images/10.4_Add_Finanace_Account_Menu.png "Add Finance Account menu")

 If your account has the required permissions you can add a new finance account.
-Click on the three horizontal dot menu on the Finance Accounts page and select the `New Account` option.
+Click on the three vertical dot menu on the Finance Accounts page and select the `New Account` option.

 The `New Account` dialog page opens up.
 Use this page to enter a new account.